 Technical evaluation on its performance, which was conducted by the Agricultural Machinery Testing and Evaluation Center of the University of the Philippines, Los Banos (AMTEC-UPLB), indicated that the machine performed well with 0.194 hectare per hour field capacity, 86.6 per cent field efficiency, 90.3 per cent purity of threshed grains, total grain loss of only 1.68 per cent, and fuel consumption of 3.68 liters per hour.
 AMTEC-UPLB test results are comparable with the data gathered from the endurance tests conducted in Nueva Ecija, Bataan, Tarlac, Pangasinan, and Cagayan, involving farmer-cooperators.

-Economic analysis on the use of machine for custom hiring to service farms of organized farmer groups showed that at harvesting cost of
+Economic analysis on the use of machine for custom hiring to service farms of organized farmer groups showed that at harvesting cost of P5,442 per hectare, the capital investment of

 Philippine rice combine harvester